Ozempic Side Effects

 How Long Do Ozempic Side Effects Last?

 Common side effects from Ozempic disappear within a few days or weeks.
-But if they last for months or are bothersome, speak to your health care provider.
+If they last for months or are especially bothersome, speak to your health care provider.

-After stopping Ozempic, it may take a few weeks for the drug to leave the body — especially at the highest dose of 2 mg — and you may still feel side effects.
+After stopping Ozempic, it may take a few weeks for the drug to leave the body, especially at the highest 2 mg dose.
+You may still feel side effects.

 “It was a shock to my system.
 I had a lot of nausea and a lot of throwing up initially.
 I would take my shot, and then a couple of hours later, I’d be over the toilet.
 For me, that lasted about two weeks,” Stephan T., a patient who used Ozempic for Type 2 diabetes and is omitting his last name for privacy reasons, told Drugwatch.